ziyuehcen0/github-practice-am01-2021/README.md

 - Create your own GitHub profile/ID (use a name appropriate for job applications) <https://happygitwithr.com/github-acct.html>
 - Once you have a Github account, sign up for an account at <https://app.netlify.com/signup> using your Github account
 - Create a new public repo for your portfolio website & initialize it with a "readme" file.
-- (3 pts) Turn your repo into a default website, using the steps outlined in <https://mam2021.netlify.app/assignment/01-project/>
+- (3 pts) Turn your repo into a default website, using the steps outlined in <https://mam2022.netlify.app/assignment/01-project/>
        - modify content if you like, but for now it's fine to use the theme content provided and just change your name, email address, etc.
 - Locate class repo
-    - Find "kostis-christodoulou" in GitHub and locate the "gitHub-practice-am01" class repo
+    - Find "kostis-christodoulou" in GitHub and locate the "github-practice-am01-2021" repo
     - Click on "README.md" >> Edit (pencil icon in upper right)
 - **Add a row** in the table below with your information, using the first row as a remplate
     - Name, Study Group, and Github ID, url for Github Repo for portfolio website, and portfolio website address